MicrosoftDocs/winrt-api/windows.ai.machinelearning/learningmodel_loadfromfilepath_622274125.md

 ## -description
 Loads an ONNX model from a file on disk.

 ## -parameters
 ### -param filePath
+The path to the ONNX model file on disk.

 ## -returns
+An object representing the model.

 ## -remarks